 1. What is Opportunities in Retirement and how does it differ from Maybole Over 50's?
 Opportunities in Retirement (also known as OIR) is a generic description adopted by some

 community groups (across Ayrshire) that exist to promote opportunities, activities & friendship for folk over the age of 50.
 Maybole Over 50's (MOFs) is one of these groups, but has dropped the 'retirement' part of the name because there is no requirement

 to be retired to become a member.
 We felt that having "retirement" in our name was counter-productive to attracting new members.
 Despite the name change, our aims and objectives remain exactly the same as before.

 2. How do I join?
-Please contact our membership secretary by clicking here.
+Please contact our secretary by clicking here.

 I get for my membership fee?
 We are a strictly 'not-for-profit' organisation so all fees go towards the cost of running the group.
 Our overheads include things such as public liability insurance, stationery, printing, telephone calls, postage and this

 is all about.
 Please can you explain?
-Hopefully, you can get the answer from here, but if you're still unclear please contact us and
+Hopefully, you can get the answer from here, but if you're still unclear please contact us and we'll

 9. I don't have an email address.
 Does it matter?
 We prefer to communicate with our members by email as it is much more efficient and quick to